This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Indonesia.

 However there are particular documents which its position equated with VAT invoice.

-e-Faktur desktop is the current electronic/digital devices required to issue a tax invoice and to submit the VAT return respectively.
+Indonesia does not have the SAF-T requirement, coretax and e-Faktur desktop is the current electronic/digital devices required to issue a tax invoice and to submit the VAT return respectively.

 Contact us